Want a rewarding career in health care?

 For more information about the admissions process, visit the program admissions page.

-Students who complete all 3 phlebotomy courses will receive recognition completing one of Delgado's Technical Competency Areas (TCA).
 Completers of the phlebotomy program will be eligible to take a national certification exam and become licensed by the Louisiana State Board of Medical Examiners.
-The awarding of the TCA is NOT contingent on the student's passing any certification exam or licensure criteria.
+Successful completion of the program is NOT contingent on the student's passing any certification exam or licensure criteria.

 The following are the Phlebotomy Program’s three (3) year averages of outcome measures: